Sherwood railway station, Perth: History

 With the 1970 Corridor Plan for Perth, new areas between Armadale and Kelmscott were opened up for development.
 The Armadale–Kelmscott Shire Council began lobbying the state government for new stations within the large gap between Armadale and Kelmscott stations.
 Plans were completed by May 1973 for two new stations, with construction commencing soon afterwards.
 Sherwood station opened later that year, as did the adjacent Challis station.
 Sherwood was originally named Kingsley station after the nearby Kingsley Primary School.
 It was renamed on 27 July 1989 to avoid confusion with Kingsley in the northern suburbs of Perth.
 The name "Sherwood" comes from a nearby housing estate developed in the early 20th century.
 In 1982–83, shelters were built at the station.
+On 20 November 2023, the station closed for 18 months to allow work on the Victoria Park-Canning Level Crossing Removal, Thornlie–Cockburn Link and Byford Rail Extension projects to take place.
+It reopened with the Byford extension on 12 October 2025.

 Services

-Sherwood station is served by Armadale line services operated by Transperth Train Operations, a division of the PTA.
-The line goes between Perth station and Armadale station.
-Armadale line services reach seven trains per hour during peak, dropping to four trains per hour between peaks.
-At night, there are two trains per hour, dropping to one train per hour in the early hours of the morning.
-Apart from at night and on Sundays/public holidays, most train services follow the "C" stopping pattern, which skips Burswood, Victoria Park, Carlisle, Welshpool and Queens Park stations.
-There are also two "B" stopping pattern services which run during the afternoon Armadale-bound.
-Those services are the same as the "C" pattern except they stop at Queens Park.
-Starting at night, trains stop at all stations.
-On Sundays and public holidays, half of all trains are "C" pattern trains and half are all stops trains.
+Sherwood station was served by Armadale line services operated by Transperth Train Operations, a division of the PTA.
+Trains run between Perth and Byford every 7.5 minutes on peak, every 15 minutes off peak and every 30 minutes at night, stopping at all stations.

+Before the shutdown began, Armadale line services reached seven trains per hour during peak, dropping to four trains per hour between peaks.
+At night, there were two trains per hour, dropping to one train per hour in the early hours of the morning.
+Apart from at night and on Sundays/public holidays, most train services followed the "C" stopping pattern, which skipped Burswood, Victoria Park, Carlisle, Welshpool and Queens Park stations.
+There were also two "B" stopping pattern services which ran during the afternoon Armadale-bound.
+Those services were the same as the "C" pattern except they stopped at Queens Park.
+Starting at night, trains stopped at all stations.
+On Sundays and public holidays, half of all trains were "C" pattern trains and half all stops trains.

-On Railway Avenue is a pair of bus stops for route 907, the rail replacement bus service.
+On Railway Avenue are a pair of bus stops for rail replacement route 907, which operates a limited stop service between Perth Busport and Armadale when trains are not running.

 In the 2013–14 financial year, Sherwood station had 136,158 boardings.
 The City of Armadale rezoned nearby land for higher densities in the late 2010s, with the goal of increasing patronage.